Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Your conversion rate refers to the percentage of people who take a desired action.
 In most business contexts, this would refer to how many people you convince to buy your products and services online.

-Not only do you need to be monitoring your conversion rate, but you need to learn how to keep elevating this metric.
+Not only do you need to be monitoring your online store’s conversion rate with a store overview dashboard, but you need to learn how to keep elevating this metric.

 Spend whatever time you need to determine the best strategies to increase your conversion rate, as this will obviously have a direct impact on your revenue.
 Sometimes it can be a quick fix like determining what type of content your audience prefers (i.e. videos of products over still images), and other times it may require more strategic reevaluation of the customer experience.